Here's when and where the Navy's Blue Angels will fly over the Dallas-Fort Worth area

 Rep. Kay Granger, R-Fort Worth, said in a news release Monday that the flyover would last approximately 35 minutes.

+The route will continue west before going into an "S" pattern to fly over Keller, North Richland Hills, Arlington and Forest Hills.

+The jets will then circle over Fort Worth before making a bit of a "U" pattern, north then south, before flying out of the area at 11:35 a.m.

-The Alliance Air Show representative also released a map of the planned route, but said it could change.
+On Monday, a representative from the Bell Fort Worth Alliance Air Show released a map of the planned route, but said it could change.
+The route closely matched what the Blue Angels released on Tuesday.

 Over the weekend, the jets flew over Washington, D.C., Baltimore, and Atlanta in similar appearances, after making a trip to New York City last week.